Can my kids’ IQ change?

-IQ is valuable, but there is a plenty of evidence that success in life depends on many other parameters as well.
+IQ is valuable.
+But there is a plenty of evidence that success in life depends on many other parameters as well.
 For example, emotional intelligence is one.
 Social skills and ability to sense the situation is a key leadership trait.
-If your child doesn’t have IQ of theoretical physicist, he might have an EQ of a US president, who knows.
+If your child doesn’t have an IQ of a theoretical physicist, he might have an EQ of a US president, who knows.
 It is a responsibility of parents to identify key strengths of their children and guide them to suitable avenues in life.

 Hardwork can easily compensate for higher IQ.
 Stability at home, friendships and relationship with bright kids, proper diet and exercise: all these parameters impact a child’s psychological development.